Request an appeal - Full-Time Students

 Your appeal assessment will be delayed or denied if you do not submit your completed Appeal Request Form and all required documentation by the deadline.

-• All other appeals: Six weeks before your current study period ends.
+- All other appeals: Six weeks before your current study period end date.

 How long does it take for StudentAid BC to process an appeal?